Physically Consistent Neural Networks for building thermal modeling: theory and analysis: Methods

-Indeed, $E$ is firstly positively influenced by the power input to the room, computed by $g$, a function that transforms the control input $u$ in power input into the zone.
-The latter is scaled by a constant $a$ in the heating and $d$ in the cooling case to represent its effect on the air mass in the room.
-Note that the power input is negative in the cooling case by convention, so that cooling lowers the energy accumulated in $E$, as expected.
-Additionally, the energy accumulator is losing energy through heat transfer to the environment and the neighboring zone.
-We hence subtract these effects, which are proportional to the difference between the internal temperature and the outside one $T^{out}$, respectively the one in the neighboring zone $T^{neigh}$, scaled by parameters $b$, respectively $c$.
-Note that the current zone temperature is obtained again as the sum of both latent variables.
+\rText{Indeed,} \nText{The energy accumulator} $E$ is firstly positively influenced by the power input to the \rText{room}\nText{zone} \nText{$g(u)\in\mathbb{R}$}, \rText{computed}\nText{which depends on the control input $u\in\mathbb{R}^m$, e.g. the opening pattern of radiator valves.}\rText{by $g$, a function that transforms the control input $u$ in power input into the zone.} The latter is scaled by a constant $a$ in the heating and $d$ in the cooling case to represent its effect on the air mass in the room.
+Note that the power input is negative in the cooling case by convention, so that cooling lowers the energy accumulated in $E$, as expected. \rText{Additionally, the energy accumulator is losing}

+\nText{Secondly, from the laws of thermodynamics, we know that the modeled zone loses} energy through heat transfer\nText{s} to the environment and the neighboring zone.
+We hence subtract these effects, which are proportional to \nText{the corresponding temperature gradients with the outside temperature \nText{$T^{out}$}, respectively the temperature in the neighboring zone \nText{$T^{neigh}$}}\rText{difference between the internal temperature and the outside one $T^{out}$, respectively the one in the neighboring zone $T^{neigh}$}, scaled by parameters $b$, respectively $c$\nText{, learned from data}.\remText{Note that the current zone temperature is obtained again as the sum of both latent variables.} \nText{Mathematically, in the heating case, we can hence write the evolution of the physics-inspired module as follows:}

+\nText{with $E_0=0$.
+In the cooling case, one simply needs to exchange the parameter $a$ with $d$.
+As can readily be seen, Equation~\eqref{equ: energy accumulator} is heavily inspired by classical first-order RC building models, found e.g. in B\"{u}nning et al. \cite{bunning2022physics} and detailed in Appendix~\ref{app: general rc}.
+The main difference with the generic RC model in Equation~\eqref{equ: physics-based 2} is that the proposed PCNN architecture allows us to treat nonlinear solar and additional unknown heat gains using neural networks or other nonlinear functions in $D$ instead of relying on engineered linear solutions.
+Furthermore, the physics-inspired parameters $a$, $b$, $c$, and $d$ are learned from data simultaneously to the parameters of the black-box module described below (see Section~\ref{sec: training}).}

+\begin{remark}[\nText{Design of $g$}] \nText{In some cases, we can directly control the heating or cooling power input to the zone, i.e. $g(u)=u$.
+When this is not possible, e.g. when $u$ controls the opening of the valves in radiators, we need to process the controllable inputs into power inputs through some function $g$.
+This function might be engineered, for example as $g(u) = u*\dot m*(T^{w} - T)$ in the case of a radiator, with $\dot m$ the mass flow and $T^{w}$ the temperature of the water in the pipes, or it could be learned from data, e.g. using NNs.
+This learned function should be strictly monotonically increasing with $g(0)=0$, i.e. no energy is consumed when there is no control input, $g(u)<0$ when cooling is on, and $g(u)>0$ when heating is applied.
+Importantly, since everything is trained together in an end-to-end fashion (see Section~\ref{sec: training}), $g$ can seamlessly be learned in parallel to the other parameters.} \end{remark}